Package 'ropenblas'

 restart_r

-If TRUE, a new section of R is started after compiling and linking the OpenBLAS library.
+If TRUE, a new R session is started after compiling and linking the OpenBLAS library.

 Details